 How to get to Baguio?

 The best way to get to Baguio is through a bus.
-Visit any online bus booking so you get an accurate number for your travel expense.
-As an example, a bus fare from Manila to Baguio starts at 475 pesos which may take 4 to 6 hours of travel.
+To get started, visit any online bus-booking site to get an accurate number for your travel expense.
+For example, a bus fare from Manila to Baguio starts at PHP 475 that may take about 4 to 6 hours of travel.

-You can also rent a van when you plan to go to Baguio.
-There are also online booking for vans.
-According to baguiovacationrentals.net, the cheapest rate for a van is 1200 pesos for each guest for 13 people for 2 days and 1 night, no accommodation included, which may also take 4 to 6 hours of travel
+You can also rent a van if you plan to go to Baguio.
+No worries, because there are also online booking sites for vans!
+According to baguiovacationrentals.net, the cheapest rate for a van rental is around PHP 1200 for each guest of 13 people for two days and one night, without accommodations included.
+It may take approximately 4 to 6 hours of travel as well.

 Where to go in Baguio?